 Summaries of benefits and coverage describe each Plan Option in the standard format required by the Affordable Care Act.
-These documents are posted here: https://shbp.georgia.gov/plan-documents-policies-forms-0.
-To request a paper copy, please contact SHBP Member Services at 800-610-1863.
+These documents are posted here: www.shbp.georgia.gov/plan-documents-policies-forms.
+To request a paper copy, you may call the SHBP Member Services Center 1-800-610-1863.